Financial Aid Program

 Need-based, part-time employment on campus traditionally has offered students the opportunity to help defray their college expenses and gain useful work experience.
 Priority is given to those students who receive student employment as a component of their financial aid award.

 Students are typically paid a wage of $9.50 per hour.
-Student work awards range from $1,500 - $2,300, which equates to approximately 4-8 hours per week.
+Student work awards are typically $2,300, which equates to approximately 7-9 hours per week.
 Work awards are not a guarantee that a student will earn a specified amount through campus employment; it is a maximum amount a student has the potential to earn.
 Student employment on campus usually includes assignments with food service, the library, residence halls, and academic, athletic, or administrative departments.

 Specific work assignments are given to new students who have been awarded student employment and who complete a First Year/Transfer Student Employment Application form.
 New students are notified of their assignments after they arrive on campus.